 Let’s start with what is typical of Malaga.
 For breakfast: pitufos, little-grilled sandwiches with a drizzle of olive oil, squashed tomato, and a slice of cured ham.
 Tejeringos, the Malaga version of churros, fried anchovies, sardines, and squid.

 La Luz de Candela

 This restaurant offers ‘slow food’ Mediterranean cuisine in a cozy, casual atmosphere.
 Seafood, meat, but also vegetarian dishes are on the menu.

 Address: Calle Montalban 1

-Malaga is not only famous for the food but also for the wines, especially red wine to accompany every meal and, of course, the tapas.
+Malaga is famous for the food and for the wines, especially red wine, to accompany every meal and, of course, the tapas.
 You’ll find enough Tapas bars as you walk along, but if you want to go on a tapas tour, you can do that too.